Frequently Asked Questions

 Class sizes currently range from 12 - 20.
 Most classes average around 16.
 Our students definitely have an advantage in getting individual attention when it is needed.

-We have also been piloting the ARK test, a standardized test of religion knowledge.
+We have also been using the ARK test, a standardized test of religion knowledge.

 We do not have a formal "gifted" program.
 However, students in grades 3 and 4 may participate in "Beyond the Books," which allows them to develop an independent topic of their choosing and prepare a presentation for their class.
 5th and 6th grade students have an opportunity to participate in "Lunch Clubs," which provide enrichment opportunities to explore various career options, hobbies, and other life skills.
 Lunch clubs have included cooking, woodworking, science/STEM, book clubs, art, physical activities, etc.